Window Cupboard : Easy Window Project

 These are only a few of the windows I have waiting for projects.

 Following Jaime’s directions, I measured my window to get the cut list for my window cupboard.
-I can’t really tell you the measurements, because yours will depend on the size of your window.
+I can’t tell you the measurements because yours will depend on the size of your window.
 What’s important to note is how you will build the “box” for your window cabinet.
 The feature of this cabinet that drew me in is the simplicity of the box with that little overhang of the top of the box.

 Need more details on using a Kreg Jig?
 See my article How to use a Kreg Jig Pocket Hole System

-Whenever I use an old window as a door for a cabinet, I place the shelf boards along the window panes, so the shelves will line up.
+Whenever I use an old window as a door for a cabinet, I place the shelf boards along the window panes so the shelves will line up.

 I used my diy chalky paint primer to paint this cabinet and window by hand, using some cream oops paint.

-In order to secure the cabinet to the wall, I added a support brace to the top (inside) using pocket hole screws.
+To secure the cabinet to the wall, I added a support brace to the top (inside) using pocket hole screws.

-I stapled the back into place.
+I stapled the thin plywood back into place.

 A razor blade was used to scrape the paint off of the window.